 135 Beacon was designed by architect Edward C. Cabot and built in 1859-1860, one of two contiguous houses (135-137 Beacon).

 135 Beacon was built as the home of Samuel Hammond Russell and his wife, Louisa Ann (Adams) Russell.
 They previously had lived at 99 Boylston.
-They also maintained a home in Nahant (which was destroyed by fire in the late 1890s).
+They also maintained a home in Nahant (which was destroyed by fire on May 18, 1896).
 137 Beacon was built for his aunt, Catherine (Hammond) Gibson.

 After 135 Beacon was built, it extended slightly onto the lot to the east, still owned by William Goddard and T. Bigelow Lawrence, and on November 21, 1860, they sold a strip of land 8/100ths of a foot wide to S. Hammond Russell to reflect the actual width of the lot.

 A former merchant, S. Hammond Russell was a trustee of estates and also served as treasurer of the Bunker Hill Monument Association.

 He died in October of 1894.
 Louisa Ann Russell continued to live at 135 Beacon until her death in March of 1902.

 The house was not listed in the 1903 Blue Book.